rootmos/h/README.md

 which in my opinion is contrary to a fail-early/crash-don't-thrash philosophy: the operating system already have to assume the responsibility of clean up after a failing process:
-Ever noticed that c coders don't free their allocations when exiting?
+Ever noticed that C coders don't free their allocations when exiting?
 Using `exit` and `atexit` reminds me of languages with exceptions and the nightmare when exception handlers raising exceptions.
 Instead consider programming models where failure-is-always-an-option thinking